The Association Between Hematological Indices and Type 2 Diabetes Mellitus in Iranian Population

 3.1.
 Participants and Study Design

-This study utilized data from the Bandare-Kong non-communicable diseases (BKNCD) cohort, which is part of the larger Prospective Epidemiological Research Studies in Iran (PERSIAN) initiative.
+This study utilized data from the Bandare-Kong non-communicable diseases (BKNCD) cohort, which is part of the larger Prospective Epidemiological Research Studies in IrAN (PERSIAN) initiative.
 Bandare-Kong non-communicable diseases collected data from 4063 individuals aged 35 - 70 years in Bandare-Kong, Hormozgan province, southern Iran, between November 2016 and November 2018.
 The cohort's methodology has been thoroughly described elsewhere (8).
 After excluding individuals with conditions that could interfere with the study, 2318 participants remained for analysis, including 530 with diabetes.
 Exclusion criteria included pregnancy, thyroid disorders, autoimmune diseases, inflammatory bowel disease, malignancies, liver diseases, chronic obstructive pulmonary disease, thalassemia, and hormonal disorders.
-Those undergoing chemotherapy or taking statins, coagulants, oral contraceptives, supplements, or alcohol were also excluded.
+Those undergoing chemotherapy or taking statins, anticoagulant, oral contraceptives, supplements, or alcohol were also excluded.

 3.2.
 Data Collection, Variable Definition, and Laboratory Methods